 This workshop will focus on finding and drawing out the inherent beauty in nature through artistic arrangements using seasonal flora.
 Organised under the careful tutelage of Ms. Hanako Motoya, ikebana practitioner of the Ohara school, the workshop will be a gentle guide to the Japanese approach to flower arrangement.
 Participants are encouraged to take the flowers of their arrangement home and practice some of the techniques from the workshop.

 - £10 Per person

 - Note: Parental supervision required for under-18s due to sharp objects.

-- You should be at the Creative Studio 10 minutes before the starting time for the activity.
+- Be at the Creative Studio 10 minutes before the starting time for the activity.

 Ms. Hanako Motoya has had a lifelong passion for flowers, having first been introduced to flower arrangement by her mother before going on to study flower arrangement at university.
 This passion only grew after graduation, with her starting work as a floral designer for an exhibition and display company.
 In her search for more knowledge and greater experience, Ms. Motoya began working at a florist, and it was through her work there that she was introduced to the Ohara school of ikebana.
 After almost ten years of devoted study and work involving flowers and ikebana, she arrived in the UK in 2008 to start her own flower business.
 Currently, Ms. Motoya conducts a monthly ikebana class open to ikebana enthusiasts and flower novices alike.